-The systematic incorporation of risk reduction approaches into the design and implementation of emergency preparedness, response and recovery programmes in the reconstruction of affected communities.
+3. Systematic incorporation of risk reduction approaches into the implementation of emergency preparedness, response and recovery programmes.

-Strategic Goal Statement:
+Strategic Goal Statement 2009-2011:

 Improved institutional capabilities at national, sectoral and community levels to monitor and respond to all hazards including climate risks.